frasermince/frasermince-blog/content/posts/2020-09-10-What-Im-Working-On.md

   - "Machine Learning"
   - "Entrepreneurship"
   - "Unchart"
 description: "In April I lost my job as a Software Engineer.
-I had long wanted to venture out and spend time trying to become a successful indie hacker.
+I have long wanted to venture out and spend time trying to become a successful indie hacker.
 I also wanted to level up my machine learning skills to pursue a career in research.
 So I decided"
 socialImage: "/media/image-2.jpg"
 ---
 In April I lost my job as a Software Engineer.
-I had long wanted to venture out and spend time trying to become a successful indie hacker.
+I have long wanted to venture out and spend time trying to become a successful indie hacker.
 I also wanted to level up my machine learning skills to pursue a career in research.
 So I decided to view this as an opportunity to learn as much as possible, build new things, and up my skills while living off some unemployment and savings.
-This article will serve as a log of what I’ve done so far and a plan for the future.
+This article will serve as a log of what I’ve done so far and my plan for the future.

 ## So Far